NexPlayer/Android-SDK/advanced.md

 If this is set to `TRUE`, the next rendering pass will clear the video image instead of displaying the most recently rendered frame.
 After the next rendering pass, this is automatically reset to `FALSE`.

-The typical method of erasing the current video image is to set this totrueand then request a rendering pass, as follows:
+The typical method of erasing the current video image is to set this to true and then request a rendering pass, as follows:

 ```java
 glRenderer.mClearScreen = true;